taypo/multipass-images/README.md

 multipass launch https://img.taypo.com/nomad-server.img --name NomadServer
 ```

-Get the IP address of the server from `multipass list`.
+Get the IP address of the server from `multipass info NomadServer`.
 Create the following file, and replace the IP with the IP of the server you just created.

 cloudinit.yml:
 ```yaml